Smart Investments: Household Saving Rates in 2026

 High-interest savings accounts

 A minimum deposit balance or other requirements are usually needed to apply for high-yield savings accounts.
+In early 2026, high-yield accounts are offering between 4.5% and 5.0% APY, which was significantly higher than the national average savings rate of 0.39%.
 Online savings accounts typically also offer better interest rates, so browse around to see which bank gives you the best option.

 Joint accounts usually cater to married couples as a way of helping them improve their household saving rates.
 The only difference between a joint account and a savings deposit account is that a joint account is held by more than one party.
 They can be useful for families because they multiply the FDIC insurance limit by the number of account owners.